Can anyone join an Expedition?

 You can raise the funds to join the Expedition in any way you like.
 This may include traditional fundraising activities such as sponsored events, bake sales, writing to companies or trusts for support, asking friends and family for donations or using money you have saved through working.
 We like you to do some traditional fundraising as it’s a great way to raise awareness of our charitable activities, help you develop more skills and get in the spirit of Raleigh.

-We are a sustainable development charity.
+We are a youth-driven development charity.
 We do not operate for profit.
 We view volunteering and voluntourism as very separate things.
 The funds you raise for us, do not cover the full costs of running and delivering our Expeditions.
 Raleigh raises its funds in a number of different ways.
 We ask volunteers to do some fundraising but we do plenty ourselves.
 In addition to volunteer funding, we get support from trusts, statutory funding, corporates and private donors.
 The money that you fundraise goes to support the delivery of safe and impactful programmes and ensures our programmes are long-lasting.

 We work hard to ensure the longevity of the work you carry out.
 Our programmes are designed to be sustainable and long lasting.
 International volunteers work alongside volunteers from local countries and we work closely with governments, NGOs and community leaders to ensure that there is a real need for the work we deliver on the ground.
 Host communities are consulted and involved throughout projects to ensure ownership of projects in the long term.
 We work to ensure that the expectations of our volunteers are carefully managed, and we provide them with training both at home and in-country to ensure their realistic commitment to what is serious and impactful sustainable development.